-- 134 An entity shall disclose the information required by (a)-(f) for each cash-generating unit (group of units) for which the carrying amount of goodwill or intangible assets with indefinite useful lives allocated to that unit (group of units) is significant in comparison with the entity's total carrying amount of goodwill or intangible assets with indefinite useful lives: - (a) the carrying amount of goodwill allocated to the unit (group of units). - (b) the carrying amount of intangible assets with indefinite useful lives allocated to the unit (group of units). - (c) the basis on which the unit's (group of units') recoverable amount has been determined (ie value in use or fair value less costs of disposal). - (d) if the unit's (group of units') recoverable amount is based on value in use: - (i) each key assumption on which management has based its cash flow projections for the period covered by the most recent budgets/forecasts.
-Key assumptions are those to which the unit's (group of units') recoverable amount is most sensitive.
+- 134 An entity shall disclose the information required by (a)-(f) for each cash-generating unit (group of units) for which the carrying amount of goodwill or intangible assets with indefinite useful lives allocated to that unit (group of units) is significant in comparison with the entity's total carrying amount of goodwill or intangible assets with indefinite useful lives: - (a) the carrying amount of goodwill allocated to the unit (group of units). - (b) the carrying amount of intangible assets with indefinite useful lives allocated to the unit (group of units).

-- (ii) a description of management's approach to determining the value(s) assigned to each key assumption, whether those value(s) reflect past experience or, if appropriate, are consistent with external sources of information, and, if not, how and why they differ from past experience or external sources of information. - (iii) the period over which management has projected cash flows based on financial budgets/forecasts approved by management and, when a period greater than five years is used for a cash-generating unit (group of units), an explanation of why that longer period is justified. - (iv) the growth rate used to extrapolate cash flow projections beyond the period covered by the most recent budgets/forecasts, and the justification for using any growth rate that exceeds the long-term average growth rate for the products, industries, or country or countries in which the entity operates, or for the market to which the unit (group of units) is dedicated. - (v) the discount rate(s) applied to the cash flow projections. - (e) if the unit's (group of units') recoverable amount is based on fair value less costs of disposal, the valuation technique(s) used to measure fair value less costs of disposal.
-An entity is not required to provide the disclosures required by SLFRS 13.
-If fair value less costs of disposal is not measured using a quoted price for an identical unit (group of units), an entity shall disclose the following information: - (i) each key assumption on which management has based its determination of fair value less costs of disposal.
-Key assumptions are those to which the unit's (group of units') recoverable amount is most sensitive. - (ii) a description of management's approach to determining the value (or values) assigned to each key assumption, whether those values reflect past experience or, if appropriate, are consistent with external sources of information, and, if not, how and why they differ from past experience or external sources of information.
+- (c) the basis on which the unit's (group of units') recoverable amount has been determined (ie value in use or fair value less costs to sell). - (d) if the unit's (group of units') recoverable amount is based on value in use: - a description of each key assumption on which management has based its cash flow projections for the period covered by the most recent budgets/forecasts.
+Key assumptions are those to which the unit's (group of units') recoverable amount is most sensitive. - (ii) a description of management's approach to determining the value(s) assigned to each key assumption, whether those value(s) reflect past experience or, if appropriate, are consistent with external sources of information, and, if not, how and why they differ from past experience or external sources of information. - (iii) the period over which management has projected cash flows based on financial budgets/forecasts approved by management and, when a period greater than five years is used for a cash-generating unit (group of units), an explanation of why that longer period is justified. - (iv) the growth rate used to extrapolate cash flow projections beyond the period covered by the most recent budgets/forecasts, and the justification for using any growth rate that exceeds the long-term average growth rate for the products, industries, or country or countries in which the entity operates, or for the market to which the unit (group of units) is dedicated. - (v) the discount rate(s) applied to the cash flow projections. - (e) if the unit's (group of units') recoverable amount is based on fair value less costs to sell, the methodology used to determine fair value less costs to sell.
+If fair value less costs to sell is not determined using an observable market price for the unit (group of units), the following information shall also be disclosed:

+- a description of each key assumption on which management has based its determination of fair value less costs to sell.
+Key assumptions are those to which the unit's (group of units') recoverable amount is most sensitive. - (ii) a description of management's approach to determining the value (or values) assigned to each key assumption, whether those values reflect past experience or, if appropriate, are consistent with external sources of information, and if not, how and why they differ from past experience or external sources of information.